-Summertime is all about fresh ingredients, delicious food—and salsa is no exception!
-These four homemade salsa recipes are perfect for summer gatherings, picnics or just a quick weekend dinner.
+Salsa is all about fresh ingredients.
+These four homemade salsa recipes are perfect for gatherings, picnics or just a quick weekend dinner.
 And the best part?
 They're all made with fermented, probiotic rich healthy ingredients you can feel good about—and your gut will thank you for it.

 So break out your cutting board and knife (or just a blender) and get ready to make some mouthwatering salsa!